mrismanaziz/Reforestation/README.md

-## Some people eat light bulbs.
-They say it's a nice light snack.
+## Thanks for explaining the word "many" to me.
+It means a lot.